On Bisimulations for Description Logics: Bisimulations and Invariance Results

 \begin{theorem} All concepts in $\mLP$ are invariant for $\mLP$-bisimulation. \end{theorem}

 This theorem follows immediately from the assertion~\eqref{bs:eqB-2} of Lemma~\ref{lemma: bs-inv-1}.

-A TBox $\mT$ in $\mLP$ is said to be {\em invariant for $\mLP$-bisimulation} if, for every interpretations $\mI$ and $\mI'$, if there exists an $\mLP$-bisimulation between $\mI$ and $\mI'$ then $\mI$ is a model of $\mT$ iff $\mI'$ is a model of $\mT$.
-The notions of whether an ABox or a knowledge base in $\mLP$ is invariant for $\mLP$-bisimulation are defined similarly.
+\BeginDefinition{Invariance of a TBox, an ABox or a Knowledge Base} A TBox $\mT$ in $\mLP$ is said to be {\em invariant for $\mLP$-bisimulation} if, for every interpretations $\mI$ and $\mI'$, if there exists an $\mLP$-bisimulation between $\mI$ and $\mI'$ then $\mI$ is a model of $\mT$ iff $\mI'$ is a model of $\mT$.
+The notions of whether an ABox or a knowledge base in $\mLP$ is invariant for $\mLP$-bisimulation are defined similarly. \myend \EndDefinition

 \begin{corollary} \CorTBoxInvar \end{corollary}